Srivasu-U/Compiler/Notes/v6-Notes.md

     - Opcode for this is is `OpReturn` (maybe should have been `OpReturnNull`)

 - ***Summarizing all this we have***
     - `object.CompiledFunction` => hold the instructions of a compiled function and to pass them from the compiler to the VM as part of the bytecode, as a constant.
+Also holds the number of local bindings used by the function
     - `code.OpCall` => tell the VM to start executing the *object.CompiledFunction sitting on top of the stack.
     - `code.OpReturnValue` => tell the VM to return the value on top of the stack to the calling context and to resume execution there.
     - `code.OpReturn` => similar to code.OpReturnValue, except that there is no explicit value to return but an implicit vm.Null.